LIT-Protocol/vincent-safe-multisig-policy/MULTICHAIN_GUIDE.md

   safeNonce: "123456789",              // Unique nonce for the execution
   safeExpiry: "1704067200",            // Expiry timestamp (Unix)
-  chainId: "1",                        // Target blockchain chain ID };
+  chainId: "1",                        // Target blockchain chain ID
+  rpcUrl: "https://eth.llamarpc.com",  // Required in precheck, not allowed in evaluate };
 ```

+#### Important Notes about `rpcUrl`:
+- **Required in precheck**: Must be provided during the precheck phase for blockchain access
+- **Not allowed in evaluate**: If provided during the evaluate phase, the policy will throw an error
+- **Phase-specific usage**: The schema is optional because it's shared between both phases
+- **Lit Actions runtime**: During evaluate, RPC access is managed by the Lit Actions runtime

 ### Policy Parameters